YEfeEnhos/Veritas_AI_Voice_Powered_PDF_Chatter/README.md

 api_key = "your-assemblyai-api-key"
 ```
 # Usage
+## To run the voice activated chatbot on your local device follow the steps below:
 1. Run the `ask.py` file using the Streamlit CLI.
 Execute the following command:
 ```bash
 streamlit run ask.py